andkov/alberta-aish-caseload/analysis/01-basic-trends/01-basic-trends.md

 <img src="figure-png-com/graph-7-1.png" width="1200" />

 - __DATA ISSUE__: North Central and North West exhibit (see [Regions](#regions)) unnatural change from May to June of 2020.
-It's as if the data entry was swaped for them starting with June 2020.
+It's as if the data entry was swapped for them starting with June 2020.

 # Family Composition
 <img src="figure-png-com/graph-1-1.png" width="1200" />

 - __DATA ISSUE__: There is an aberration in caseload among Childless Couples and Couples with Children (see [Family Composition](#family-composition)) for the month of April 2020.
-These are so uncharacteristi of the preceding and following trajectory that we suspect a data entry.
+These are so uncharacteristic of the preceding and following trajectory that we suspect a data entry error.

 # Caseload
 <img src="figure-png-com/graph-2-1.png" width="1200" />